kufirre/iot-cybersecurity-seminar/exercise4.md

 In the previous exercise, we created an MQTT connection over an encrypted TLS link.
 However, this was not a mutually authenticated connection.
 The aim of this exercise is to create a fully secure MQTT connection using mTLS.

-> [!IMPORTANT]
-> Perform a "Factory Reset".
-Please note that the reset will typically take 60 seconds.
-Please wait for at least this time, the PC tool will not show any reaction during that duration, please be patient.
->
-> TODO: screenshot of factory reset button.

 ## TLS
 Transport Layer Security (TLS) is a cryptographic protocol designed to provide communications security over a computer network, such as the Internet.
 The TLS protocol aims primarily to provide security, including privacy (confidentiality), integrity, and authenticity through the use of cryptography, such as the use of certificates, between two or more communicating entities.